Gyula Gömbös

-Gyula Gömbös de Jákfa (26 December 1886 – 6 October 1936) was a Hungarian military officer and politician who served as Prime Minister of Hungary from 1 October 1932 to his death.
+Gyula Gömbös de Jákfa (26 December 1886 – 6 October 1936) was a Hungarian military officer and politician who served as the Prime Minister of Hungary from 1932 until his death in 1936.

 Background

 Gömbös was born in Murga, Tolna County, Kingdom of Hungary, which had a mixed Hungarian and ethnic German population.
 He was the son of Gyula Gömbös de Jákfa (1858–1921), a member of untitled Hungarian nobility and Maria Weitzel (b.1867).
 His father was the village schoolmaster.
 The family belonged to the Hungarian Evangelical (i. e.
 Lutheran) Church.

 Gömbös entered the Austro-Hungarian Army as a cadet in Pécs and quickly became a member of the officer corps, serving as a captain during World War I. In the army, Gömbös became a staunch advocate of Hungary's gaining independence from Austria and a bitter critic of the Habsburgs.

 After World War I ended, and Hungary split from Austria, Gömbös joined conservative Hungarian forces in Szeged that were unwilling to support the communist Béla Kun, who had seized control of Hungary in 1919.
 Gömbös formed his own paramilitary group, the Hungarian National Defence Association (Magyar Országos Véderő Egylet, or MOVE).
 Gömbös became a close ally of Miklós Horthy, the leader of the anticommunist government in Szeged, and played a leading role in organizing Horthy’s army.
 For his services, Gömbös was made minister of defence in the Szeged government.

 After the Hungarian communist government had been ousted in August 1919, Gömbös helped direct the purge of communists from Hungarian society.
-Gömbös also supported certain political actions against Hungary's Jews, many of whom had helped the communists.
+Gömbös also supported certain political actions against Hungary's Jews.

 Rightward

 Gömbös had been a Smallholder before the war but veered sharply to the right in the upheaval following the breakup of Austria-Hungary.
 After Miklós Horthy was made regent of Hungary in 1920, Gömbös became the primary leader of Hungary’s emerging nationalist movement, which was gaining some support from the people in response to the brief period of communist rule and the signing of the Treaty of Trianon, which had resulted in Hungary losing two thirds of its territory to neighboring nations.

-Despite some disagreements with Horthy, Gömbös was active in the widespread purge of Hungarian communists and later organized mass military opposition to the plan of the Habsburg pretender, Charles IV, to regain his throne in 1921, a move that kept Horthy firmly in control of Hungary.
+Despite some disagreements with Horthy, Gömbös was active in the widespread purge of Hungarian communists and later organized mass military opposition to the plan of the former Habsburg King, Charles IV, to regain his throne in 1921, a move that kept Horthy firmly in control of Hungary.
 Later that year, Gömbös became one of the primary leaders of the opposition to Prime Minister István Bethlen.
 In 1929, Gömbös was made a major general and was appointed Minister of Defense in the Bethlen government by Horthy.